-How does a Design Sprint look like?
+What does a Design Sprint look like?

 The Design Sprint is essentially a 4-day intense hackathon.
 On Day 1 we work in person with you, our client, to define the challenges and scope of the week.
 Day 2 is about deciding what challenges to prototype.
 Day 3 is about rapidly building the high fidelity prototype, which is then tested with real users on Day 4.